• Twitter

 Civil & Geotechnical Engineering

-Drilling in sensitive and complex ground conditions comprising steep topography, granitic rock and soil embankments; deployed M-Wall ring bit casing system using patented Spiral Flush technology, allowing control of high pressure DTH drilling in sensitive ground conditions
+Drilling in sensitive and complex ground conditions comprising steep topography, granitic rock and soil embankments; deployed M-Wall ring bit casing system using patented Spiral Flush technology, allowing control of high pressure DTH drilling in sensitive ground conditions.

 The Crown Bridges Light Rail (Kruunusillat) project is one of the biggest infrastructure projects in Finland in recent years.
 When the projected is finished in 2027, a total of three new bridges, including a 1,200-metre-long bridge that will be the longest one ever built in Finland, will connect Helsinki downtown to the expanding suburbs of Laajasalo and Kruunuvuorenranta, shortening the travel distance from 11 km to 5,5 km.
 This new scenic route is designed for light rail and pedestrians only, encouraging people to use public transport and travel by bicycle.